How We Escape the Labyrinth of Suffering

 Only one gives a map.

 Christianity does not promise a life without suffering; Job, Paul, and Christ Himself put that fantasy to rest.
 Instead, Scripture gives us a blueprint for endurance and escape.
-Job 33, in particular, outlines the process: God speaks through suffering, exposes our pride, rescues us from destruction, restores our souls, and invites us into a relationship rather than resignation.
+Job 33, in particular, outlines the process: God speaks through suffering, exposes our pride, rescues us from destruction, restores our souls, and invites us into a relationship.

 Forgiveness is the key, but not because it is therapeutic.
 It is the key because God commands it, models it, and empowers it.
-We forgive not because the people who hurt us deserve it, but because we cannot be free while dragging the weight of bitterness through the maze.
+We forgive not because people deserve it, but because we cannot be free while dragging the weight of bitterness through the maze.
 And we forgive not from our own strength, but because Christ forgave us first.

 That is the difference between a novelist’s philosophy and a biblical promise.